jakubfi/b1000/README.md

-B1000 is no longer developed custom python backup system built around standard UNIX tools.
+B1000 is a custom backup system built around standard UNIX tools, written in Python.
 For more information see [here](doc/b1000.md)